-8. Why is Monash Council interested in addressing loneliness?
+Why is Monash Council interested in addressing ONFIT

 It is in all of our interests to reduce loneliness.
-Feeling lonely frequently has a direct impact on individuals and has a wider effect on society.
+Feeling lonely frequently has a direct impact on individuals and has wider effects for society.
 For example, lonely people are more likely to be readmitted to hospital or have a longer stay.

 Lonely people are more likely to visit their GP frequently and enter aged care facilities earlier.
-At work, higher loneliness among employees is associated with poorer performance on tasks and in a team, while social interaction at work has been linked to increased productivity.
+At work, higher loneliness among employees is associated with poorer performance on tasks and in a team, while social interaction at work has been linked to increased productivity.27